 It is helpful to first get an overview of the procedural process for filing your claim and moving it through the legal system.
 Then, we will guide you through some of the legal arguments you must make to pursue recovery for your dog bite.

 Not only must you be certain about where to file your claim, you must also know against whom to file.
 You may have difficulty locating the owner of the dog if there is one; if there is no owner, there is no one for you to sue.
 In addition, you must ensure that you submit all your documents in a timely manner, within the statute of limitations, and with the correct format.

-An injury lawyer can do some of this investigative work with you.
+A dog bite lawyer can do some of this investigative work with you.
 Also, it is the injury lawyer’s job to file appropriate claims that are acceptable to the court.
 Your Colorado dog bite lawyer can file the claim efficiently and effectively so that you need not worry about whether you have committed some error that bars your recovery.

 Negotiating a Settlement

 Next, someone will need to negotiate with the other parties to try to get you a settlement.
 Most cases settle, but it is possible that you may need to go to trial if the parties cannot agree.
 Insurance companies have a knack for prompting responses from you that hurt the strength of your claim; an experienced injury attorney will stand up to the insurance companies to negotiate for the settlement amount to which you are entitled.

 A Colorado dog bite attorney will have seen enough cases to be able to evaluate yours and determine your approximate compensation amount.
 The lawyer will also know insurance coverage limits—how much the insurance company can offer for your injuries, not simply the amount it offers you.
 This is one way a dog bite lawyer can provide the best opportunity for maximum compensation.